Christoph Ehlich

-Christoph Ehlich (born 2 February 1999) is a German footballer who plays as a right-back for SpVgg Unterhaching.
+Christoph Ehlich (born 2 February 1999) is a German professional footballer who plays as a right-back for SV Sandhausen.

 Career

 Ehlich made his professional debut for SpVgg Unterhaching in the 3.
-Liga on 6 April 2019, coming on as a substitute in the 70th minute for Hong Hyun-seok in the 0–4 away loss against Karlsruher SC.
+Liga on 6 April 2019, coming on as a substitute in the 70th minute for Hong Hyun-seok in the 4–0 away loss against Karlsruher SC.
 In January 2020, Ehlich joined Regionalliga Bayern side TSV 1860 Rosenheim on loan until the end of the season.
+He made only one appearance for Rosenheim.